AdityaGupta030697/Mathematics-for-Machine-Learning/README.md

-# Machine-Learning-for-Mathematics-Coursera
+# Mathematics for Machine Learning
-This repository contains the code for all the programming tasks of the Machine Learning for Mathematics courses taught at Coursera by Imperial College London:
+This repository contains the code for all the programming tasks of the Mathematics for Machine Learning courses taught at Coursera by Imperial College London:

 ## Linear Algebra ([link](https://www.coursera.org/learn/linear-algebra-machine-learning))